wp-plugins/google-sitemap-generator/readme.txt

 = My question isn't even answered there =

-Please post your question at the [WordPress support forum](http://wordpress.org/tags/sitemap) and tag your post with &quot;sitemap&quot;.
+Please post your question at the [WordPress support forum](http://wordpress.org/tags/google-sitemap-generator?forum_id=10) and tag your post with &quot;google-sitemap-generator&quot;.

 = What's new in the latest version? =